noir-lang/book/src/getting_started/nargo/commands.md

 ## `nargo contract`

-Generate a smart contract verifier for the program.
+Generate a Solidity smart contract verifier for the program.

 ## `nargo compile <circuit_name>`

-Compile the program and its secret execution trace into Abstract Circuit Intermediate Representation (ACIR) format.
+Compile the program and its secret execution trace into [ACIR](../../acir.md) format.

 _Arguments_

 - `<circuit_name>` - The name of the ACIR file

+_Usage_

+Fill in the values in `Prover.toml` generated from `nargo build`, then run the command.
+A new folder `build` should then be generated in your project directory, containing `<circuit_name>.acir` and `<circuit_name>.tr`.

+The `.acir` file is the ACIR of your Noir program, and the `.tr` file is the witness file.
+The witness file can be considered as program inputs parsed for your program's ACIR.
+The files compiled can be passed into a TypeScript project for proving and verification.
+See the [TypeScript](../typescript.md#proving-and-verifying-externally-compiled-files) section to learn more.